openbaton/docs/docs/index.md

 ETSI NFV limits itself to this level of indications, considering that other standardization bodies and de-facto open source standards such as 3GPP and OpenStack should finalize the specific implementation work.

 ## Its main components
-OpenBaton rel.2 provides the many different features and components.
+Open Baton rel.2 provides the many different features and components.

 * A Network Function Virtualisation Orchestrator (NFVO) completely designed and implemented following the ETSI MANO specification.
 Read more [here][nfvo]
 * A generic Virtual Network Function Manager (VNFM) able to manage the lifecycle of VNFs based on their descriptors.
 Read more [here][vnfm-generic]